SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects command line used to list shadow copies.
 An adversary may attempt to get information on shadow volumes to perform deletion or extract password hashes from the ntds.dit file.
 This rule requires command line logging or Windows PowerShell events (4104).

     - **Effort:** master

+??? abstract "Listing Systemd Environment"

+    Detects a listing of systemd environment variables.
+This command could be used to do reconnaissance on a compromised host.

+    - **Effort:** elementary

 ??? abstract "System Info Discovery"